 Candidate name:

 Subject: Unit code and/or title:

 Date work was shared: Deadline date for

-request (5 working days
+request (5 working days from date that work was

-from date that work was shared):
+shared):

-Please provide a specific reason whi ch identifies why you bel inaccurately:
+Please provide a specific reason whi ch identifies why you bel ieve your work has been marked inaccurately:

 Contin ue overleaf if necessary

-The review will be carried out by a
+The review will be carried out by a • •

-involvement in the assessment of you to you within 10 days of the review • ne review.
+involvement in the assessment of you within 10 days of the review • ne review.
 We will write

 Candidate declaration being completed to infor m you of the outcome.

-Candidate deciaration
+Candidate declaration

-By signing here, I am confirming I u
+By signing here, I am confirming I understand the purpose of the non-examined assessment review and that I will be

-informed in writing of the outcome Following submission of marks, wo
+informed in writing of the outcome of the review.
+I understand that the mark may be lowered, confirmed or raised.

-centres.
-The moderation process ca · = :
+Following submission of marks, work is moderated by the awarding body to ensure consistency in marking between centres.
+The moderation process carried out by the awarding body may lead to mark changes.
+This process is outside

-the control of the centre and is not covered by this procedur e.
+the control of the centre and is not covered by this procedure.

-Signatura Date of signature.
+Clarest an . .

 Signature: Date e of signature: